 ADR Services, Inc.

-- Mediator of various types of civil disputes
+- Mediator of a large variety of civil disputes

-- Presenter of CLE trainings for law firms, bar associations, mediation groups, women’s groups
+- Frequent presenter of CLE trainings for law firms, bar associations, mediation groups, women’s groups

 United States District Court, Central District of California